 When I'm not working, I enjoy occasional video games and board games.
 I ultimately only play a few hours a week or less, though.
 I also enjoy programming, tinkering with technology, and reading the entire Internet.
 I love learning about new technology, and I'd like to learn more about electronics engineering if I can find the time.

 In my less nerdy pursuits, I like baking things from time to time and checking out all the awesome restaurants and food fairs Seattle has to offer.
-I love walking as much as possible to get around, and I'll occasionally take long (3-15 mile), aimless walks in unfamiliar places just to discover new things and disconnect from technology.
+I prefer walking to get around, and I'll occasionally take long (3-15 mile), aimless walks in unfamiliar places just to discover new things and disconnect from technology.
 I pick up novels when I have some downtime; they're a good excuse to lay out in the sun or hang out in a coffee shop.
 I can always appreciate just having a quiet night in watching TV or doing absolutely nothing, too.

 I'll occasionally head out to bars with friends or coworkers to socialize, but I'm not typically the one to suggest it.
 Cafes and restaurants are more my style.